Fractvival/autocraft/README.md

 Do not forget to edit the config.txt file before starting and commissioning It is also advisable to adjust the server settings in the server.properties file according to your preferences

 !!
-It only works for Windows 10+11 (windows 7 is just fine)
+It only works for Windows 10+11 (Windows 7 can also be)

 !!
 Java must be installed before running
    (e.g.: https://adoptium.net/temurin/releases/)